exonum/exonum-doc/src/get-started/design-overview.md

 The Exonum core defines two pairs of Ed25519 keys for full nodes:

-- **Consensus key** is used for signing consensus messages (for validators) and signing network messages (for validators and auditors)
+- **Consensus key** is used for signing consensus messages (for validators) and signing network messages (for validators and auditors).
-- **Administrative key** is specific to validators and is used for administrative tasks (such as voting for configuration updates).
+- **Service key** may be used by the service code to sign transactions.
+  The semantics of such a transaction is that it is endorsed by the node or the node owner.
+Such authorization may be used in blockchain administration or in oracle services.

 Services may utilize additional key pairs, including from other cryptosystems.
 For example, the anchoring service defines an additional secp256k1 key pair for signing anchoring transactions in Bitcoin.

-!!! warning
-    Presently, the local configuration of the node (which includes all its private keys, both used in consensus and by the services) is stored in plaintext.
-    This is going to be fixed soon.

-!!! note
-    Presently, the administrative keys are hot (i.e., stored in the unencrypted form during the node operation).
-In future releases, it will be possible to manage them as externally stored cold keys (i.e., the node would not have access to the administrative key at all).
-Additionally, the 1-to-1 correspondence
-    between consensus and administrative keys will be generalized to support various administrative settings.

 [arch-guide]: https://github.com/exonum/exonum/blob/master/ARCHITECTURE.md
 [wiki:oltp]: https://en.wikipedia.org/wiki/Online_transaction_processing